mbti0n/Nokia-E7-SurvivalKit/README.md

 - It comes with more mods, both UX and UI-wise, thanks to the Delight App and other pre-installed system mod apps.

 ## IMPORTANT:
 **Please install the TLS 1.2 patch.
-Following [the guide here](http://nnp.nnchan.ru/tls/), credits to nnproject.**
+Following [the guide here](https://web.archive.org/web/20251212194836/https://nnproject.cc/tls/), credits to nnproject.**

-My recommendation is you should open the guide in Opera Mini because it is the only browser that the guide can be loaded on my E7.
 What's improved after installing the TLS patch:
 - No more "website certificate expired" pop-ups.
 This is more crucial when it comes to loading emails–images can be loaded INSTANTANEOUSLY without asking.
 - It is possible to use today's RSS feed and podcast show URLs, as the majority of them are HTTPS-encrypted.